 The forest is always changing.
-Stand with your (LEFT OR RIGHT) shoulder to the (LEFT OR RIGHT) of this Nature Trail marker and take a photo.
-You can see how different the forest looks from how it used to by comparing it to this photo.
-Bonus: email (outreach@nnrg.org) us your photo, and we'll add it to our time-series of the forest!
+Stand with your left shoulder next to this Nature Trail marker and take a photo facing the direction of the freeway.
+Email your photo to outreach@nnrg.org and we'll add it to our time-series of this spot in the forest.
+Over the years we'll be able to see how the forest develops after the thinning.